compas-dev/compas_view2/README.md

 ## Future

-We are actively developing the project for [compas](https://github.com/compas-dev/compas).
-A major version with compas2 compatibility is coming soon ...
+This project targets to [compas](https://github.com/compas-dev/compas).
+The next generation of it with compas_2 compatibility can be found in a separate repo [here](https://github.com/compas-dev/compas_viewer).